• Skip to primary navigation

 18 in process step-by-step photos for how to make spinach gnocchi.

-I've made rather large unctuous gnocchi, but you can turn this into gnocchetti pasta by simply cutting the gnocchi into much smaller pieces.
+I've made rather large gnocchi, but you can turn this into gnocchetti pasta by simply cutting the gnocchi into much smaller pieces.

-• Cook the potatoes: Add the potatoes to a medium sauce pot, cover with water, and boil until fork tender (about 25 minutes).
+• Cook the potatoes: Add the potatoes to a medium sauce pot, cover with water, and boil until fork-tender (about 25 minutes).
 Remove the peels while they're still hot.

 • Form the dough: Using your hands (and the technique outlined in the full recipe), bring the dough together to form a log and divide it into 4 smaller equal-size logs.